pingidentity/pingfederate-go-client/configurationapi/docs/IdpInboundProvisioning.md

 ### NewIdpInboundProvisioning

-`func NewIdpInboundProvisioning(groupSupport bool, userRepository InboundProvisioningUserRepositoryAggregation, customSchema Schema, users Users, ) *IdpInboundProvisioning`
+`func NewIdpInboundProvisioning(groupSupport bool, userRepository InboundProvisioningUserRepositoryAggregation, users Users, ) *IdpInboundProvisioning`

 NewIdpInboundProvisioning instantiates a new IdpInboundProvisioning object This constructor will assign default values to properties that have it defined,